replicate/replicate-python/README.md

 output1 = flux_dev() # will warn that `prompt` is missing
 output2 = flux_dev(prompt="str") # output2 will be typed as `str`
 ```

+> [!WARNING]
+> Currently the typing system doesn't correctly support the `streaming` flag for models that return lists or use iterators.
+We're working on improvements here.

 In future we hope to provide tooling to generate and provide these models as packages to make working with them easier.
 For now you may wish to create your own.